-Title 18 (2203.3) requires that both the approach for a right turn and the turn itself shall be made as close as practicable to the right-hand curb or edge of the roadway.
+Title 18 Section 2203.3, requires that both the approach for a right turn and the turn itself shall be made as close as practicable to the right-hand curb or edge of the roadway.
+Additionally, Title 18, Section 2202.2 requires that a driver passing another vehicle on the left shall not again drive to the right side of the roadway until safely clear of the overtaken vehicle.

-6. Sidewalk Riding
+Sidewalk Riding